mongodb/specifications/source/crud/crud.md

   /**
    * Finds the documents matching the model.
    *
-   * Note: The filter parameter below equates to the $query meta operator.
-It cannot
-   * contain other meta operators like $maxScan.
-However, do not validate this document
-   * as it would be impossible to be forwards and backwards compatible.
-Let the server
-   * handle the validation.
-   *
    * Note: result iteration should be backed by a cursor.
 Depending on the implementation,
    * the cursor may back the returned Iterable instance or an iterator that it produces.
    *